Must Know Tips! How to Become a Translator in Japan: Part 1 | Guidable

 Patents

 Here, we dive into the deep end of technical translations.
-To begin with, in order to get a patent, one of the most fundamental requirements is that the invention is novel (shinkisei), meaning by definition, you are dealing with cutting edge technology.
-Without a technical background, this is a really difficult field to get into.
-I was a liberal arts major and absolutely suck at all things technical, so this field is not impossible to get into for non-technical people, but I can tell you, not having a technical background can be a major hindrance at times.
+To begin with, to get a patent, one of the most fundamental requirements is that the invention is novel (shinkisei), meaning by definition, you are dealing with cutting-edge technology.
+Without a technical background, this is a challenging field to get into.
+I was a liberal arts major and absolutely suck at all things technical, so this field is not impossible to get into for non-technical people.
+Still, I can tell you not having a technical background can sometimes be a significant hindrance.
 Let’s have a look at the following example.

 (相違点1)